by Andrea M. Darcy

 Shorter forms of psychotherapy include:

-- Both focus on creating a safe, supportive environment.
+- focus on creating a safe, supportive environment

-- Both help you make better choices and move forward in life.
+- help you make better choices and move forward in life

-- Both involve working with a therapist with at least three years of training.
+- involve working with a therapist with at least three years of training.

-- psychotherapy tends to go on longer than a round of counselling sessions
+- go on longer than a round of counselling sessions

-- psychotherapy means your therapist has at least four years of training
+- see your therapist has at least four years of training

-- psychotherapy can deal with deep mental health problems and disorders that have developed over a long period of time
+- deal with deep mental health problems and disorders that have developed over a long period of time.

 The above proposed similarities and differences aside, it’s still a murky world when it comes to comparing psychotherapy with counselling.
 A counsellor might work very deeply in a way that seems psychotherapeutic.
 A psychotherapist might offer counselling as part of a bigger treatment plan.

-The only definite, watertight answer for what is the exact difference between a psychotherapist and a counsellor is it depends on what training program and theoretical approach your therapist has chosen for themselves.
+The only definite, watertight answer for what is the exact difference between a psychotherapist and a counsellor?
+Is that it depends on what training program and theoretical approach your therapist has chosen for themselves.
 Was their training program called counselling, or psychotherapy?

 So do I need a counsellor, or a psychotherapist?